1. Traditional education (Classrooms, High School, College/University, standardized tests, grades etc.)

 Taking kids out of school and educating them on the road is a growing trend as the world becomes more connected.
 It’s now realistic for regular, middle-class families to travel for long periods of time, working remotely, and educating their children on the road.

 This is not the Jetsons – this actually is happening in greater and greater numbers as the world and connections become more accessible.

-BootsnAll is and has been a huge proponent of using long-term travel as education since 1998, whether that means summer trips to Central America to learn Spanish, pulling the kids out of school for a year-long RTW trip, or selling everything for an open-ended adventure around the world.
+BootsnAll is and has been a huge proponent of using long-term travel as education since 1998, whether that means summer trips to Central America to learn Spanish, gap year trips after high school or college, pulling the kids out of school for a year-long RTW trip, or selling everything for an open-ended adventure around the world.